-The following table provides details about the reclassification out of accumulated other comprehensive income for the three months ended March 31, 2014 (in thousands):
+The following table provides details about the reclassification out of accumulated other comprehensive income (loss) (in thousands):

-March 31, 2014 Details About Accumulated Other Comprehensive Income Components Accu t Reclassified From umulated Other rehensive Income Affected Line Item In The Statement Where Net Income Is Presented Unrealized gains on investments \$ (2) Other (expense) income-net Tax provision related to items of other comprehensive income or loss - Provision for income taxes Total reclassification for the period \$ (2)
+Three Months Ended March 31, 2015 Details about Accumulated Other Comprehensive Income Components Amount Reclassified from Accumulated Other Comprehensive Income Affected Line Item in the Statement Where Net Income is Presented Unrealized gains on investments \$ (4) Other expense-net Tax provision related to items of other comprehensive income 1 Provision for income taxes Total reclassification for the period \$ (3)

-15. FOREIGN CURRENCY DERIVATIVES
+14. FOREIGN CURRENCY DERIVATIVES

-Foreign Currency Derivatives-Our sales contracts are primarily denominated in U.S. dollars and therefore substantially all of our revenue is not subject to foreign currency translation risk.
-However, a substantial portion of our operating expenses incurred outside the U.S. are denominated in foreign currencies and are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Canadian dollar ("CAD").
-To help protect against significant fluctuations in value and the volatility of future cash flows caused by changes in currency exchange rates, we engage in foreign currency risk management activities to hedge balance sheet items denominated in CAD.
+Our sales contracts are primarily denominated in U.S. dollars and therefore substantially all of our revenue is not subject to foreign currency translation risk.
+However, a substantial portion of our operating expenses incurred outside the U.S. are denominated in foreign currencies and are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Canadian dollar ("CAD") and the Euro ("EUR").
+To help protect against significant fluctuations in value and the volatility of future cash flows caused by changes in currency exchange rates, we engage in foreign currency risk management activities, including forward contracts, to hedge balance sheet items denominated in CAD.
 We do not use these contracts for speculative or trading purposes.
 All of the derivative instruments are with high quality financial institutions and we monitor the creditworthiness of these parties.
-These contracts typically have maturities between one and three months.
-We record changes in the fair value of forward exchange contracts related to balance sheet accounts as Other (expense) income-net in the consolidated statement of operations.
+These contracts typically have maturities of one month.
+We record changes in the fair value of forward exchange contracts related to balance sheet accounts as Other expense-net in the condensed consolidated statement of operations.

-Additionally, independent of any hedging activities, fluctuations in foreign currency exchange rates may cause us to recognize transaction gains and losses in our consolidated statements of operations.
+Additionally, independent of any hedging activities, fluctuations in foreign currency exchange rates may cause us to recognize transaction gains and losses in Other expense-net in our condensed consolidated statements of operations.
 Our hedging activities are intended to reduce, but not eliminate, the impact of currency exchange rate movements.
-As our hedging activities are relatively short-term in nature and are focused on CAD, long-term material changes in the value of the U.S. dollar against other foreign currencies, such as the EUR, GBP and JPY could adversely impact our operating expenses in the future.
+As our hedging activities are relatively short-term in nature and are focused on CAD, long-term material changes in the value of the U.S. dollar against other foreign currencies, such as the GBP and EUR could adversely impact our operating expenses in the future.

-The notional amount of forward exchange contracts to hedge balance sheet accounts as of March 31, 2014 and December 31, 2013 were (in thousands):
+The notional amount of forward exchange contracts to hedge balance sheet accounts were (in thousands):

-Buy/Sell Notion al
+Buy/Sell Notional

-Currency-As of March 31, 2014
+Currency-As of March 31, 2015

-CAD Buy \$ 23,058
+CAD Sell \$ 9,093

-Currency-As of December 31, 2013
+Currency-As of December 31, 2014

-CAD Buy \$ 21,867
+CAD Buy \$ 6,879